Currently Documented Edition Signature and Seal Markings:

 The tan upper area is liberally sprinkled with gold metallic glitter which was applied while the ink was still wet and therefore adheres without glue binder.

-In edition II the division between the bright blue and rich tan is raised to the level of the male duck's shoulder, and the blue fades out over the rich tan in a narrow band of bokashi.
+In edition II the division between the bright blue and rich tan is raised to the level of the male duck's shoulder, and the blue fades out over the tan in a narrow band of bokashi.

 There is little or no glitter added.